 Emergency responders are going door-to-door in the affected areas this afternoon to encourage residents to evacuate.
 If residents are not at home, they are leaving evacuation notices at the door.

 Any evacuees who need a place to go may go to any of Harnett County’s three emergency shelters.
 Shelters are open at Western Harnett High School at 10637 N.C.
 27, Lillington; Overhills High School at 2495 Ray Road, Spring Lake; and Coats-Erwin Middle School at 2833 N.C.
 55, Dunn.
 Evacuees may take pets to the shelters at Western Harnett High School and Coats-Erwin Elementary School where they will be safely kenneled.

 Camp Lejeune | Fort Liberty

 Camp Lejeune is currently closed to all non-essential personnel until Wednesday, meaning all classes on the base will be closed Monday and Tuesday.
 Marines and staff ordered to evacuate prior to the hurricane were told not to attempt a return to base any earlier than 7 a.m. on Wednesday, according to Camp Lejeune’s social media sites.
 It cited “widespread road closures” across the area, including major highways and secondary roads.

-Fort Bragg’s campus is closed to everybody but emergency personnel through Monday.
-Classes at Bragg are canceled for Monday.
+Fort Liberty’s campus is closed to everybody but emergency personnel through Monday.
+Classes at Liberty are canceled for Monday.